Fragile X Syndrome Testing & Diagnosis

 The FMR1 DNA test (sometimes called the Fragile X DNA test) thus replaced chromosome testing and became the standard of care for determining the presence of Fragile X. DNA testing detects more than 99% of individuals (both males and females) with FXS, as well as Fragile X carriers.

 There are three general circumstances in which Fragile X testing should be considered:

 - Clinical symptoms that suggest Fragile X syndrome, Fragile X-associated tremor/ataxia syndrome (FXTAS), or Fragile X-associated primary ovarian insufficiency (FXPOI).

-- A family history of Fragile X syndrome, FXTAS, intellectual or learning disabilities or autism of unknown cause, or infertility.
+- A family history of FXS, FXTAS, intellectual or learning disabilities or autism of unknown cause, or infertility.